julienadatrain/Adatrain-website/README.md

 ### Current Epoch

-Epoch 246: Another good epoch in perspective.
-Everything is working and monitored, as usual!
+Epoch 247: Monitoring.
+Everything is working well.

 ### How to check for performance ?
 Our pools are minting blocks, yes.
 But how performant exactly is our setup ?
 DIVY pools report the number of blocks assigned at the start of each epoch on pooltool.io.
 Navigate to [DIVY1](https://pooltool.io/pool/654d96593e499e70889eeae16a15ad8682f8349fd1b77726bbbf8a6d/epochs), [DIVY2](https://pooltool.io/pool/b42eae6ad659bd5e2187975a36816b712422bfd5b64ea32f52781096/delegators), [DIVY3](https://pooltool.io/pool/74e1795dc06165e4a1b55d8930c00379b029c2a145ff225255154129/epochs) or [DIVY4](https://pooltool.io/pool/614bb865b1902f54b540209b37ad404eef1db1589a5d9eafe7a6db71/epochs) and under the metic Assigned Performance, you will find how many blocks were produced versus how many blocks were assigned.